 - Avoid embarrassment.
 The ultimate evil for a narcissist is to be publicly humiliated.
 Sometimes this is unavoidable as with politicians and their countless scandals.
 Hilary Clinton chose to “stand by her man” and this did not harm her reputation at all.
 Narcissists appreciate loyalty especially when it is done at their most embarrassing moment.

 - Find the good.
 A personality disorder doesn’t make a person bad; it just changes their ability to accurately perceive reality.
-Some days may be harder to find the good in the narcissist than others, but with a bit of practice, this exercise become easier.
+Some days may be harder to find the good in the narcissist than others, but with a bit of practice, this exercise becomes easier.
 For every thought of frustration directed at them, counter it with a positive statement.
 Even simple ones will do such as, “they clean up good,” or “they tell great stories.”

 It is important to have someone outside the relationship that is supportive when things get rocky.
 Whether it is a counselor, friend, or family member, their encouragement can rebuild strength in times of weakness.